Skip to main content

 "At some point, the gluons will no longer be able to hold the quarks together, and the hadrons will decay.
 Which will mean the end of matter in this universe." - Albert Einstein 1

 But relax, this is just a theory - it might be wrong, nothing like it happened in previous 13,8 billion years (or did it?) and the quote from the beginning is not really formulated by the famous physicist.
-Well, fictitious Einstein did say it in the Phillip P. Peterson's 'Paradox', remarkable piece of science fiction driven by this scientific premise, but still, it might be something he would say if he was still alive today.
+Well, fictitious Einstein did say it in Phillip P. Peterson's 'Paradox', remarkable piece of science fiction driven by this scientific premise, but still, it might be something he would say if he were still alive today.

 In the end, we could be all wrong.
-Evolution of species throughout universe might not be headed toward stars at all.
+Evolution of species throughout the universe might not be headed toward stars at all.
 Perhaps we have to reset our minds and look elsewhere, no matter how strange it sounds.

 1 Quote by Albert Einstein character from Phillip P. Peterson's Paradox novel series